 Subsequently, I politely requested her not to connect, as it hindered for me to move beyond what was now my past.
 That was the last I heard of her, much later over a long distance call, catching up after many years, he shared of her passing away.
 Someone he was the closest to in this world.
 Now he had a small girl who he and his wife had named Tahira.
 So close to the name Tara, I remember thinking then.

 Over the years our contact remained to an occasional birthday or a New Year wish.
 That too dwindled, consciously on my part first and then it never really occurred.
-Consciously, Cos I got an inkling from his conversation that all was not well in paradise.
+Consciously, Cos I got an inkling from his conversations that all was not well in paradise.
 I was pretty sure to stand by the decision we took those many years back to let go and not look back.

 Having said this, I must admit, I did sometime look up his social media profiles, trying to see what Tahira looked like or how beautiful his wife was or how happy they were as a family.